networkinss/hello-apifirst/README.md

 ## How to use API First?
 API First is a design approach, not a technology.
 It is a way of thinking about how to design and build software applications.
-This repositoy will give you examples of API First approach in different languages and frameworks.
+This repository will give you examples of API First approach in different languages and frameworks.

 ## Wording
 Just making sure we are talking about the same things here.